Investing Investing Basics

 If you decide to trade on margin, here are some tips to minimize risk:

-• Pay the interest you owe regularly.
-As mentioned, with a margin account, you need to repay the balance of what you borrow, plus interest.
-Ensure you’re paying off the interest each month in addition to the principal you owe.
+• Pay the interest you owe regularly: Ensure you’re paying off the interest each month in addition to the principal you owe.
 Monthly interest charges on margin accounts can add up over time if you aren’t paying down interest regularly.

-• Use strict buy-and-sell rules.
-Because trading on margin can be risky, establishing conservative buy-and-sell rules can help protect your finances.
+• Use strict buy-and-sell rules: Because trading on margin can be risky, establishing conservative buy-and-sell rules can help protect your money.

 Can you lose all your money in stocks?

 Yes, you can lose any amount of money invested in stocks.
-A company can lose all its value, which will likely translate into a declining stock price.
+A company could lose all its value, which would translate into a declining stock price.
 Stock prices also fluctuate depending on the supply and demand of the stock.
-If a stock drops to zero, you can lose all the money you’ve invested.
+If a stock’s value drops to zero, you can lose all the money you’ve invested.

 But don't let the reality of risk scare you away from investing.
-The best robo-advisors can create a diversified portfolio that manages market risk for you.
-This doesn't mean you won't lose money in the short term as all investments are risky.
-Yet diversification will mitigate the risk of losing all of the money you have invested and give your account time to grow and mature over the long term.
+There are many ways to create a diversified portfolio that manages market risk for you, such as using a robo-advisor.
+Diversification can mitigate the risk of losing all the money you have invested and give your account time to grow and mature over the long term.

 Do I owe money if a stock goes down?